SLCARE {SLCARE}R Documentation

 alpha

-initial values for alpha for estimation procedure (multinomial logistic regression model).
-This should be NULL or a numeric matrix.
-'NULL' refers to obtain initial value with the proposed method.
+initial estimate for alpha in the estimation procedure (multinomial logistic regression model).
+This should be NULL (default) or a numeric matrix.
+'NULL' represents the initial estimate for alpha resulted from the automated initializer.

 beta

-initial value for beta for estimation procedure (recurrent event model).
-This should be NULL or a numeric matrix.
-'NULL' refers to obtain initial value with the proposed method.
+initial estimate for beta in the estimation procedure (recurrent event model).
+This should be NULL (default) or a numeric matrix.
+'NULL' represents the initial estimate for beta resulted from the automated initializer.

 data